4 min read / 5 December 2022 / Laura Garvin Gomez

 This means that your chosen fragrances either need to be combined with a carrier oil or sufficiently integrated into the other ingredients of your product.

-For example, if you're looking to apply fragrance oils to the skin as an alternative to commercial perfume, you must dilute it with a carrier oil like or oil before use.
+For example, if you're looking to apply fragrance oils to the skin as an alternative to commercial perfume, you must dilute it with a carrier oil like coconut or jojoba oil before use.

 However, make sure to be careful if you have sensitive skin and always make sure to perform a patch test before general usage.